Nightemaire/CIV6-Mod_Infrastructure-Overhaul/Tile Growth System/TileGrowth_Readme.md

 	LastUpdate 	    = Game.GetCurrentGameTurn(),			-- Contains the turn number of the last time the value was updated Threshold       = PropertyData.DefaultThreshold,		-- The current threshold which the system uses to evaluate when the trigger should occur
-	TriggersOn 	    = TriggerTurn,							-- The estimated turn for when this plot should cross the specified threshold CallbackFunc    = PropertyData.DefaultCallback,			-- The function that should be called when this plot crosses the threshold };
+	TriggersOn 	    = TriggerTurn,							-- The estimated turn for when this plot should cross the specified threshold };

 -- Additionally, there is a table attached as a game property which contains indices of tiles that should trigger on any given turn.